 Studio Photography - Practical Training: 1 Session

-During this session students write a test.
+During the second last session students write a test.

-Students receive a final assignment which needs to be completed and submitted within +- two weeks after the session.
+Upon passing the test students receive a final assignment which needs to be completed and submitted within +- two weeks after the session.

 Image Editing Syllabus